 What tasks may need to be done after a spouse dies?
 The following is an overview:

 - Obtain certified copies of the death certificate.
-You will likely need these during the administration process.
+You will likely need estate administration tasks after the loss of your spouse..

 - Attend to the funeral and burial arrangements for your loved one.
 Carefully review his or her estate planning documents to determine whether specific wishes were outlined.